afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/CustomizeHowto_en.md

    You are **not** allowed to assign the same input number to two different inputs.
    If you fail to provide valid input numbers, the firmware will not boot up.

 3. Map certain input numbers to specific functions, as explained below.
 Edit the body of `simWheelSetup()` and place the required calls at the end of it.
    All of those mappings are optional, but take care not to build a dis functional firmware.
    Do not assign two functions to the same input numbers.
    Where available, do not use a combination of input numbers which can not be activated at the same time.
    Do not map a specific function to non-existent input numbers.
+   If you choose no to map those specific functions, they are still available thanks to the companion app.

 *Note:* "..." means other code not explicitly shown.